BethMassi/VolumeMount/LIFECYCLE.md

 # Aspire App Lifecycle Guide

 This guide provides a high-level overview of the lifecycle phases of an Aspire application, from development through local deployment to production release.
+By using the same AppHost.cs configuration across all phases, you ensure consistency and reduce configuration drift between environments.
 This example demonstrates how Aspire orchestrates containerized applications with persistent storage and CI/CD automation.

 > 📚 For complete Aspire documentation, visit [aspire.dev](https://aspire.dev/)